Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 * Run Fastqc

-Fastqc is a program to summarize the read qualities.
+Fastqc is a program to summarize read qualities and base composition.
 Since we have millions of reads there is no practical way to do this by hand.
-We call the program to parse through the fastq files and do the hard work for us. **The input to the program is one or more fastq file(s) and the output is an html file with several figures.** The link above describes what each of the figures are showing.
-I mainly use the first figure which is our read qualities and the last figure which shows what sort of adapter content we have.
-Note that this program does not do anything to your data, it mearly reads it.
+We call the program to parse through the fastq files and do the hard work for us. **The input to the program is one or more fastq file(s) and the output is an html file with several figures.** The link above describes what each of the output figures are describing.
+I mainly focus on the first graph which visualizes our average read qualities and the last figure which shows the adapter content.
+Note that this program does not do anything to your data, as with the majority of the assessment tools, it mearly reads it.

 ```bash
 # make a directory to store the output